pypa/packaging.python.org/source/tutorials/installing-packages.rst

 usage scenarios.
 For more detail, see the `pip docs <https://pip.pypa.io>`_, which includes a complete `Reference Guide
 <https://pip.pypa.io/en/latest/reference/index.html>`_.

-There are a few cases where you might want to use `easy_install
-<https://pip.pypa.io/en/latest/reference/index.html>`_ instead of pip.
-For
-details, see :ref:`pip vs easy_install`.

 Installing from PyPI